hamishmorgan/WAG/README.md

 Obviously this is all rather complicated for such simple task, but then with great power comes great obfuscation.

+This process takes about 30 minutes (on a full ~10 GB bzip2 compressed wikipedia dump) on my desktop computer.

 ### Example 2: Distributional model

 You might want to produce a dsitributional model out of the aliases data, by accociating